-Juno Therapeutics has inaugurated a new research and development (R&D) facility with an investment of $232m.
+In September 2017, Juno Therapeutics has inaugurated a research and development (R&D) facility in Seattle, Washington, with a $232m investment.

 The biopharmaceutical company is engaged in developing innovative cellular immunotherapy drugs for the treatment of cancer.

-Juno filed an application with the US Securities and Exchange Commission to lease the top four floors of the 12-storey building for a period of seven years beginning February 2017.
+In February 2017, Juno filed an application with the US Securities and Exchange Commission to lease the top four floors of the 12-storey building for a seven-year period.
 The agreement includes three five-year options, which allow Juno to lease three more floors covering an area of 71,000ft².

-The company will pay a base rent of $48 per square foot for the first year and will increase it by up to 2.5% a year.
+For the first year, the company will pay a base rent of $48 for each square foot.
+This will then increase by up to 2.5% a year.

-Opened in September, the facility will allow researchers and scientists to collaborate on the R&D of immunotherapy treatments and will contribute to the long-term growth of the biotechnology sector in Seattle.
+Opened in September, the facility will allow researchers and scientists to collaborate on the R&D of immunotherapy treatments and will contribute to the long-term growth of Seattle’s biotechnology sector.

-Design and features of Juno Therapeutics’ new headquarters
+Design and features of Juno Therapeutics’ Washington headquarters

-The building features 269,700ft² of laboratory and office space, a 13,800ft² retail area on the first floor, and a 128,000ft² carpark with 457 below-grade parking spaces.
-The third level is dedicated to a complete mechanical room to serve the needs of the occupants.
+The building features 269,700ft² of laboratory and office space, a 13,800ft² retail area on the first floor, and a 128,000ft² car park with 457 below-grade parking spaces.
+The third level is dedicated to a complete mechanical room to serve the occupants’ needs.

-The building is constructed with steel frames, while the exterior comprises glass and masonry structures.
-Open space is provided towards south and rooftop deck.
+The building is built using steel frames, while the exterior comprises glass and masonry structures.
+Open space is provided towards the south and rooftop deck.

-Design work on the on Juno Therapeutics’ headquarters and R&D facility was completed in February 2015.
-A ground-breaking ceremony was held in June 2015 and construction was commenced in January 2016.
+Design work on Juno Therapeutics’ headquarters and R&D facility was completed in February 2015.
+A ground-breaking ceremony was held in June 2015 and construction began in January 2016.

 Salvaged site materials were used in the construction, helping to gain Leadership in Energy and Environmental Design (LEED) Gold environmental standard certification.

-The life sciences building at 400 Dexter was designed by architect CollinsWoerman and is owned by Alexandria Real Estate Equities.
+The life sciences building was designed by US-based architect CollinsWoerman and is owned by real estate firm Alexandria Real Estate Equities.

-BNBuilders was contacted by Alexandria Real Estate Equities to carry out the construction.
-Costigan Integrated provided design and construction management, owner’s representation, and cost estimation services under a subcontract from Alexandria Real Estate Equities.
+Construction firm BNBuilders was contacted by Alexandria Real Estate Equities to carry out the construction.
+Costigan Integrated provided design and construction management, owner’s representation and cost estimation services under a subcontract from Alexandria Real Estate Equities.

 PSF Mechanical was selected as the design-build mechanical contractor for the building.

-Juno Therapeutics awarded a contract worth $43m to Skanska in October 2016 to complete the 155,000ft², seven-floor tenant improvement works at the building.
+In October 2016, Juno Therapeutics awarded a $43m contract to Skanska to complete the 155,000ft², seven-floor tenant improvement works at the building.

 Marketing commentary on Juno Therapeutics